Flemish Movement: Language border

 During the existence of Belgium more and more Dutch-speaking regions have become French-speaking regions; for example, Mouscron (Moeskroen), Comines (Komen), and particularly Brussels (see Francization of Brussels).
 Every ten years the government counted the people who spoke Dutch and those who spoke French.
 These countings always favoured the French-speaking part of Belgium.
 In 1962 the Linguistic Border was drawn.
 In order to do so, a complicated compromise with the French-speakers was orchestrated: Brussels had to be recognised as an autonomous and bilingual region while Flanders and Wallonia remained monolingual regions.
 The French-speakers also demanded that in certain regions where there was a minority of more than 30% French-speaking or Dutch-speaking people; there would be language facilities.
 This means that these people can communicate with the government in their birth language.

 Present day

 The Flemish saw these facilities as a measure of integration to another language, as opposed to viewing it as a recognition of a permanent linguistic minority.
 The French-speaking people, however, saw these language facilities as an acquired right, and a step for an eventual addition to the bilingual region of Brussels, even though that would be unconstitutional.
-As a result, the amount of French-speaking people in these regions (mostly around Brussels) did not decline, and contain a growing majority of French-speaking Belgians, even though they reside in the officially monolingual Flanders.
+As a result, the number of French-speaking people in these regions (mostly around Brussels) did not decline, and contain a growing majority of French-speaking Belgians, even though they reside in the officially monolingual Flanders.
 Francization is considered frustrating by the Flemish Movement and a reason for a call to separate.

 The situation is intensified due to a lack of Dutch language classes in the French-speaking schools.